New Student Orientation

-A student requiring special accommodation or auxiliary aids must apply for such assistance through Access Services for Students with Disabilities.
+A student requiring academic accommodation or auxiliary aids must apply for such assistance through Access Services for Students with Disabilities.
 Proof of disability from a competent authority will be required, as well as information regarding specific limitations for which accommodation is requested.
-Reasonable accommodations are the services that are necessary to provide equal access in an academic setting.
-Examples of possible accommodations may include testing accommodations, note taking assistance, interpreter services, recorded lectures, assistive technology, writing/scribing assistance, lab assistance, adaptive equipment, priority registration, or alternative format textbooks.
+Academic accommodations are the services that are necessary to provide equal access in an academic setting.
+Examples of possible accommodations may include testing accommodations, interpreter services, recorded lectures, assistive technology, writing/scribing assistance, lab assistance, adaptive equipment, priority registration, or alternative format textbooks.

 An eligible student is one who has a disability and who meets the essential academic eligibility requirements for the WSU program or activity in which the student seeks to participate.
 In order to receive academic accommodations, the student must identify/self-disclose his/her educational needs.

 - Approval of accommodations is based on adequate supporting documentation of a disability.

 - Qualified students with disabilities must meet the same academic requirements as all students on campus.

 - An accommodation cannot compromise the essential elements of a course or lowers academic standards.

 - A request may be denied if it fundamentally alters a course or program or is an undue hardship for WSU.

 - Some of the auxiliary aids may be provided by another agency such as Learning Ally, State Services for the Blind, and the National Library Service.